 Did you know that the Wageningen campus has more than 600 fume hoods that are used by both employees and students?
 Studies have shown that for a the majority of these hoods, the sash is permanently open, even during the weekends and the holidays.
 This is a problem when they are not in use; an open hood is less safe than a shut one.
 Moreover, the more open the hood is, the more more ventilation is needed, the more energy is consumed.
 When the hood is not in use, this means all this energy is wasted.

 In order to reduce the amount of fume hoods that are open outside of working hours, Green Office Wageningen is launching the ‘Shut the Hood’ project.
-A campaign that focuses on informing, motivating and incentivising both students and employees on a variety of topics surrounding fume hood usage.
-On this webpage you will hence not only find information and arguments, but also a wide variety of projects that you can participate in.
+A campaign that focuses on informing, motivating and incentivising both students and employees on safe and sustainable fume hood usage.

 If the sash of a fume hood is open, it is most likely also in the highest ventilation stance.
 As such, the direct energy usage of the fume hood is higher than if the same fume hoods would be in the lowest ventilation stance.
 However, the largest amount of energy used by a fume hood in the highest ventilation stance is indirect.
 As fume hood sucks air out of a building and transports this outside, fresh air has to be brought in again.
 But before the fresh air is let into the building and the labs, it first has to be treated and heated, which costs a tremendous amount of energy.